LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_business_en.md

                           You can check whether you are opted in or out of DR Event.
                           - create: {type, id, opt}
                           - replace: {opt}
-                          - Ex) create: { type: "DEVICE", id: "2YjaqUmSr3ke2nmdssxAG5n0KDMwrJrvi8bTbzbdHelEEflqNkAx0WWmTIgyCQf", opt: "IN"}
+                          - e.g.) create: { type: "DEVICE", id: "2YjaqUmSr3ke2nmdssxAG5n0KDMwrJrvi8bTbzbdHelEEflqNkAx0WWmTIgyCQf", opt: "IN"}
-                          - Ex) replace: { opt: "IN"}
+                          - e.g.) replace: { opt: "IN"}
                     required:
                       - action
                       - path